 Bring out your glue guns and have some fun.
 This summer craft camp lets kids make their own camp t-shirts, paint pictures, bead necklaces, design clay pots, braid key chains, build bird houses, or make dream catchers.

-Try different international foods, learn to make new recipes, write a kids’ cookbook, learn about the new nutrition food plate.
+In this DIY summer camp, try different international foods, learn to make new recipes, write a kids’ cookbook, learn about the new nutrition food plate.

 Visit a nature preserve, make leaf collection books, learn about animal tracks, become a bird watcher, learn to read a compass and map and go for nature hikes.